 - 1/4 tsp garlic powder

 - 1/2 tsp dried thyme

 - good pinch kosher salt

-- dipper of choice, I recommend baby carrots, tortilla chips, or my favorite for this dip, pretzels
+- dipper of choice such as baby carrots, tortilla chips, or pretzels